Kamran-it009/NAVTTC-Classes/Projects/README.md

 the same as 26.

 ## Exploration Questions
+Try to find the answers to the following questions.
+Experiment with some modifications to the code and rerun the program to see what effect the changes have.

 1. **What happens when you change the `NUM_DIGITS` constant?**
 2. **What happens when you change the `MAX_GUESSES` constant?**